csebooks/java-programming/content.en/foundation/installation.md

    javac -version
    ```

----

-Now your JDK setup is ready—on both Windows and Linux!
-You're all set to compile and run Java programs like a pro.
+Now your JDK is installed and configured.
+You’re ready to write, compile, and run Java programs.

-Perfect!
-Let’s keep the momentum going with a simple and beginner-friendly section on writing and running your **first Java program**.

----

 ### Your First Java Program

-Now that the JDK is set up, let’s write, compile, and run a simple Java program.
-This will help confirm everything works and show how the development flow fits together.
+Let’s create and run a simple Java program to verify the setup and understand the basic development workflow.

----

-### 1. Create a Java File
+#### Step 1: Create the Java File

-Open a text editor (like Notepad, VS Code, or nano) and write the following:
+Open any text editor and write the following code:

 ```java
 public class HelloWorld {